 The few-flowered leek

 There are two species of wild leek that are quite similar and easily confused.
 They're both edible and delicious though, so it doesn't really matter if you get them mixed up.
 There's the three-cornered leek and the few flowered garlic (a.ka. few-flowered leek), the latter of which is probably the most invasive and therefore the easiest to find.
 They develop fruit – little round garlicky capsules – on the stem just below the flowers, which have a slightly unpleasant gummy texture when you bite them, so I advise discarding these.
-When you pick them, pull from the base of the plant and try to get the bulbs from the ground, too, as that's the sweetest part.
+When you pick them, pull from the base of the plant and try to get the bulbs from the ground, too, as they're the sweetest part.

 Both of the wild leek varieties taste similar to wild garlic, but a bit less garlicky – like an extra punchy spring onion.
 The list of culinary uses is almost endless.
 Simply sautéed in butter they would be a great accompaniment to any fish or meat, chopped up they make a great addition to a stir-fry, if fermented they would make a great general purpose seasoning for stews and sauces, or you could make a powerful and fresh-flavoured pesto.
 They're free, fresh and tasty.
 What's not to like?
 If you need any more reasons to start eating wild leeks, remember that they're invading habitats and out-competing other species so you'd be doing a favour to all the other plants!